A new uniform lower bound on Weil-Petersson distance: Proof of Theorem

 \section{Proof of Theorem \ref{mt}}

 In this section we prove Theorem \ref{mt}.

 Let $c:[0,T_0]\to \sM_{-1}$ be a smooth horizontal path of \WP \ arc-length parameter where $T_0>0$ is a constant.
 For any $t\in (0,T_0)$, here one may view the tangent vector $c'(t)$ as a harmonic Beltrami differential on the hyperbolic surface $c(t) \in \sM_{-1}$.
 Since $t$ is an arc-length parameter, for all $t\in(0,T_0)$.
-It is known from \cite{RT18} that one can play the Fundamental Theorem of Calculus for this function $\inj_{c(t)}(p)$.
+It is known from \cite{RT18} that this function $\inj_{c(t)}(p)$ is differentiable almost everywhere in $(0,T_0)$ and the Fundamental Theorem of Calculus holds for $\inj_{c(t)}(p)$ along $c$.
 Now we recall the following two lemmas from \cite{RT18}, whose proofs are outlined here for completeness.

 \bl[Rupflin-Topping,\ {\cite[Lemma 2.1]{RT18}}] Let $c:[0,T_0]\to \sM_{-1}$ be a a smooth horizontal path of \WP \ arc-length parameter where $T_0>0$ is a fixed constant.
 Then for any $p \in S_g$, the function $\inj_{c(t)}(p):[0,T_0]\to \R^{>0}$ is locally Lipschitz. \el